Medical questions & health advice by board certified doctors

-"Is dying your hair bad for it?
+"Is dying your hair bad for it?"

 I dye my hair a lot.
 Change the colors, sometimes bleach.
 Is this bad for my scalp?
 Will my hair fall out from this?

 The chemicals used to change colors, particularly going from a very light to a very dark shade (or back again), can be quite caustic.
 Bleach may give you the light color that you are looking for, but it is also worth remembering that as a chemical substance, bleach is very toxic.
 The way in which a person's hair holds up to repeated dyes and bleaching will be in part determined by the type of hair he or she had to start.
 However, over time, repeated chemical dyes can cause weakening of the hair fibers and loss of natural oils and texture, resulting in damaged or thinning hair.
 The choice of how to wear and style one's hair is a very personal one.
 However, it may be worth considering less frequent changes in color in order to prevent future problems with your hair.
 And again, please talk to your doctor for more specific information on keeping your hair healthy and strong.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.